galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >
 {: .question}

-# Process single-cell data
+# Process the single-cell data

 In order to get a good understanding of the accuracy of our deconvolution tools, we are going to run our evaluations multiple times.
 This is to ensure that a single good or bad evaluation doesn't become indicative of the overall tool's performance.

 However, instead of running all of our tools multiple times for each evaluation (which would be quite time consuming!), we will leverage "batch computation" in Galaxy.
 By storing our data in collections, any tools or workflows that use with that data will run individually for each element in the collection.
 We will now perform some pre-processing of our data to get it into the right format.

-## Transpose Expression Matrix
+## Transpose expression matrix

 If we inspect the expression data file downloaded earlier, we can see that currently the rows represent genes and columns represent cells.
 However, this needs to be swapped for the later workflows.
 To fix this we will transpose the expression matrix.